-Funding for the potential project would come from a Capital Reserve Fund that was established in 2016 and financing to replace retiring debt.
-Approximately 10% of the cost of the capital project will be returned to the district in the form of revenue from NYS Building Aid.
+Funding for the project came come from a Capital Reserve Fund that was established in 2016 and financing that replaced retired debt.
+Approximately 10% of the cost of the capital project was returned to the district in the form of revenue from NYS Building Aid.

-The most recent capital project was approved by LGCSD voters in February 2015.
+The capital project prior to this one was approved by LGCSD voters in February 2015.
 That $2.8 million project included items such as roof replacement, a secure vestibule at the Elementary School, and new doors/hardware at the Jr.-Sr. High School.

-Some items that were suggested by staff and community members have been incorporated into the project scope, such as replacement of cluster doors at the Elementary School and handicap accessibility and re-balancing of windows at the Jr.-Sr. High School.
+Some items that were suggested by staff and community members were incorporated into the project scope, such as replacement of cluster doors at the Elementary School and handicap accessibility and re-balancing of windows at the Jr.-Sr. High School.

-“We looked into every suggestion we received and asked the architects to research solutions and pricing, however, we found that implementing some of the ideas would be cost-prohibitive," said Mrs. DuBois.
+The district looked into every suggestion received and asked the architects to research solutions and pricing, however, implementing some of the ideas was cost-prohibitive.